w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <div class="note">

 Almost all systems used today to view <INS>**[[content](#content-on-and-off-the-web)]**</INS> assume sRGB encoding.
-Unless it is known that another color space will be used to process and display the content, authors should evaluate using sRGB colorspace.
+Unless it is known that another color space will be used to process and display the content, authors are advised to evaluate using sRGB colorspace.
 If using other color spaces, see [Understanding Success Criterion 1.4.3](http://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum).</div>
 <div class="note">

 If dithering occurs after delivery, then the source color value is used.
-For colors that are dithered at the source, the average values of the colors that are dithered should be used (average R, average G, and average B).</div>
+For colors that are dithered at the source, the average values of the colors that are dithered are intended to be used (average R, average G, and average B).</div>
 <div class="note">

 Tools are available that automatically do the calculations when testing contrast and flash.</div><div class="note">A [MathML version of the relative luminance definition](http://www.w3.org/TR/WCAG22/relative-luminance.html) is available.</div>